samu/snippets/README.md

 - Use <kbd>Enter</kbd> and <kbd>Escape</kbd> when inside a link mark to toggle focus between the link input and the editor

 ![richtextediting](images/richtextediting.gif)

-## Is it available on Windows / Linux / Android?

-Not yet, but it is implemented with cross-platform in mind, so it will for sure be available on other platforms in the future.

 ## How can i sync with a GitHub repository?